xiix0/scam/README.md

-The lunatic, the lover, and the poet,
-Are of imagination all compact...
+A light wife doth make a heavy husband.
 		-- Wm.
-Shakespeare, "A Midsummer Night's Dream"
+Shakespeare, "The Merchant of Venice"